jamielaw-smith/jamielaw-smith.github.io/index.md

 ## Education
 UC Santa Cruz, Ph.D. in Astronomy and Astrophysics, 2015-2021 (expected)

-Harvard University, A.B. in Physics, Astrophysics, 2010-2014
+Harvard University, A.B. in Physics, Astrophysics (double), 2010-2014

 ## Bio
 I am a PhD student in Astronomy & Astrophysics at UC Santa Cruz.